Governance architecture

 For state-changing operations (POST, PUT, DELETE), the `X-DFNS-USERACTION` header proves the caller controls a registered credential:

-1. Client requests a challenge from Dfns
+1. Client requests a challenge from DFNS

 2. Client signs the challenge with their credential (passkey or asymmetric key)

-3. Dfns verifies the signature matches a registered credential
+3. DFNS verifies the signature matches a registered credential

 This ensures that even if a token is stolen, an attacker cannot perform sensitive operations without the credential.